The value of storage in electricity distribution: The role of markets: Introduction

-Storage built to address grid reliability thus experiences low utilization, \eg, on the order of one discharge cycle per month~\citep{or2024storage}, and misses the economic opportunity of participating in electricity markets.
-Allowing for market participation would improve storage economics but risk incentivizing investments that go beyond serving local distribution needs, which would run contrary to the separation of distribution and generation.

-Here, we search a policy that allows for utility-owned storage to participate in the wholesale electricity market while constraining the level of storage investment to local distribution needs, thus limiting market distortions.
-To identify permissible storage investments, we design a model that calculates optimal degrees of investment in different grid assets, such as substation and line upgrades, and non-grid assets such as storage and backup generation.
-Crucially, this investment model incorporates \emph{market participation constraints}, which limit the generation from non-grid assets to serving local distribution needs.
-Next, we quantify the economic gains from participation in arbitrage and capacity markets and analyze if the gains may lead to storage investments that go beyond meeting local distribution needs.
+Here, we study policy designs that allow for utility-owned storage to participate in wholesale electricity markets while constraining the level of storage investment to local distribution needs.
+To identify permissible storage investments, we design a model that calculates optimal degrees of investment in grid assets, such as substation and line upgrades, and non-grid resources, such as storage and backup generation.
+Crucially, this investment model incorporates legal \emph{market participation constraints}, which limit the generation from non-grid resources to serving local distribution needs.
+Next, we quantify the economic gains from participation in arbitrage and capacity markets, and analyze if the gains lead to storage investments that go beyond meeting local distribution needs.